thesassway/thesassway.com/source/projects/sassy-buttons.html.markdown

 ---
 date: 7 September 2011 1:55pm
 categories: projects
-summary: Are you wanting to achieve that sexy CSS3 buttons look with none of the work?
+summary: Are you wanting to achieve that amazing CSS3 buttons look with none of the work?
 Well then, Sassy Buttons are for you!
+author: Adam Stacoviak
 ---

-# Sexy, Sassy CSS3 Buttons!
+# Sassy CSS3 Buttons!

 Are you wanting to achieve that sexy CSS3 buttons look with none of the work?
 Well then, Sassy Buttons are for you!